Sign inGet started

 Built-in environments: From the dropdown menu (under Environment) you can choose between any of the built-in Python environments.
 They come pre-installed with the most popular libraries so you can begin working immediately.
 The default environment is Python 3.9.

 Initialization notebook: There are times when you want to run some "starter" code before your notebook is used.
-You can place such code in the init.ipynb notebook under the Initialization section.
+You can place such code in a notebook called 'Init'.
+Read more about setting up custom project initialization.

 Incoming connections: Toggle this switch if you need to spin up a web server from Deepnote.
 Yes, this is perfect for hosting the Airflow console, Streamlit apps, TensorBoard, and much more.